Department of Design and Communication

 (John Benjamins), and since January 2013 I support the journal from the comfortable position as an editorial board member.
 The journal provides a forum for all socially-oriented pragmatics, including studies investigating the social impact of technology on communication.

 At the University of Southern Denmark at Sonderborg, where I teach, we have developed a master program in Communication Design

-I am also a relatively active member of the UmweltTeam Informatik
+I was also a relatively active member of the UmweltTeam Informatik